PDS Biotechnology (NASDAQ:PDSB) Announces Quarterly Earnings Results

-PDS Biotechnology (NASDAQ:PDSB – Get Rating) released its quarterly earnings data on Thursday.
-The company reported ($0.22) earnings per share for the quarter, topping the consensus estimate of ($0.24) by $0.02, Fidelity Earnings reports.
-During the same period in the previous year, the firm posted ($0.16) earnings per share.
+PDS Biotechnology (NASDAQ:PDSB – Get Rating) posted its earnings results on Thursday.
+The company reported ($0.22) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.24) by $0.02, Fidelity Earnings reports.
+During the same period in the previous year, the firm earned ($0.16) EPS.

 PDS Biotechnology Corp. engages in the development of clinical-stage immunotherapies to treat various early-stage and late-stage cancers, including head and neck cancer, prostate cancer, breast cancer, cervical cancer, anal cancer, and other cancers.
 Its products PDS0101, is an off the shelf immunotherapeutic that is administered by subcutaneous injection.